ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Refuel Ship

-Refuel your ship from the local market.
+Refuel your ship by buying fuel from the local market.
+Requires the ship to be docked in a waypoint that has the `Marketplace` trait, and the market must be selling fuel in order to refuel.
+Each fuel bought from the market replenishes 100 units in your ship's fuel.
+Ships will always be refuel to their frame's maximum fuel capacity when using this action.

 ### Example
 ```csharp